 The holdings unit of the Korean-Japanese retail conglomerate said in a disclosure that it had initially chosen local private equity fund Hahn & Co. as its preferred bidder on May 3, but that the priority period for negotiations had expired as of May 13.

 As a result, Lotte decided to choose the MBK Partners-Woori Bank consortium as the new preferred bidder to negotiate the sale of Lotte Card.

-The change comes as Hahn & Co.
-CEO Hahn Sang-woo has been accused of tax irregularities by the labor union of local telecommunications company KT over a past asset sale, with the prosecution launching an investigation May 8.
+The change comes as a Hahn & Co. executive has been accused of tax irregularities by the labor union of local telecommunications company KT over a past asset sale, with the prosecution launching an investigation May 8.

 The accusations, if recognized by the court, would effectively make Hahn & Co. ineligible to become a majority shareholder of Lotte Card under Korea’s majority shareholder regulations.

 Hahn & Co., the second-largest private equity firm in Korea following MBK Partners, had proposed buying an 80 percent stake in Lotte Card for around 1.44 trillion won ($1.25 billion).
 Lotte’s subsidiaries would become minority stakeholders.

 Lotte Holdings said it would continue working with the MBK-Woori consortium on details of the contract.